How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 The third branch of Avidyā is Dvesa.

 Dvesa is the opposite of Rāga.
-Rejecting, resisting, or pushing away people, scenarios, or thoughts you perceive as being difficult or uncomfortable is Dvesa.
+Dvesa is rejecting, resisting, or pushing away people, scenarios, or thoughts you perceive as being difficult or uncomfortable.
 Rāga and Dvesa are two sides of the same coin.

 Dvesa also causes you to reject the unfamiliar, in anticipation of it causing difficulty or making you uncomfortable.